Home

 STEP 5 looks at age, education, work experience and physical/mental condition to determine what other work, if any, the person can perform.
 To determine disability, the SSA follows vocational rules, which vary according to age.

-Should I hire an expert?
+Should I hire a disability expert?

-This is an individual decision that varies acording to personal circumstances.
+This is an individual decision that varies according to personal circumstances.
 If you feel overwhelmed by the very idea of trying to organize all your paperwork, or if you feel the stress involved would make your condition worse, then maybe you should consider it.

 The cost of hiring expert help will be less than the amount of your overall benefits.

-The amount you may be charged by an attorney or speciality firm like Allsup is regulated.
-Usually it will be 25% of back benefits, up to a maximum of $5,300.
-The average costs are usually around $2,500.
-I know it sounds a lot, but the statistcs show that people with professional representation are 3 times more likely to win their bipolar disability claim.
+The amount you may be charged by an attorney or specialty firm like Allsup is regulated.
+Usually it will be 25% of back benefits, up to a maximum of $6,000.

 Ten social security disability tips